cinderblock/uMaker/README.md

 ## Getting Started

  - Copy one of the sample Makefiles to your project dir and rename it to `Makefile`
- - Set the var `UMAKER` to the uMaker directory, so that the includes work
+ - Set the var `uMakerPath` to the uMaker directory, so that the includes work
- - Set the `C` and/or `CPP` vars in your new `Makefile`
+ - Set the `C` and/or `CPP` vars in your new `Makefile` to compile your C/C++ files
- - Select which uMaker tools are included by including the files you want
+ - Select which uMaker tools are included (only include the ones you use)

+## Modules *aka: tools*

+Descriptions of modules and how to use them

+### FreeRTOS

+Add support for FreeRTOS to your project.
+This module enables compilation of their sources and automatically copies the `portmacro.h` file to your project.

+Set `FREERTOS_BASEPORT` to one of the folder names in `FreeRTOS\FreeRTOS\Source\portable\GCC`.
+This module will compile `port.c` from that folder and will copy `portmacro.h`, from the same folder, to `FREERTOS_PORTINC`, which defaults to `$(SRCDIR)FreeRTOSinc`.

+You will also need to create a file named `FreeRTOSConfig.h` and put that in the `FREERTOS_PORTINC` folder.
+Samples of `FreeRTOSConfig.h` are in the FreeRTOS demo folders.

+### Arduino

+Add support for an Arduino core.
+By default, only works with the AVR core.

+Does **not** handle Arduino Libraries.
+To use Arduino Libraries, copy them into your project's source folder and add them to the list of CPP files to build.
+This is required because Arduino's library "standard" is poorly defined and too inconsistent.
+Therefore, instead of trying to write a crazy uMaker module to support all of the possible libraries, we're forcing users to copy code and take ownership of the libraries they use.

+### mkdir

+This module reads the variable `AUTO_GENERATED_FILES` and makes sure each generated file depends on a target builds the destination folder when needed.

+### makeflags

+This module sets some useful default make command line arguments.
+In particular, it disables verbosity.
+It may also run multiple parallel jobs.

+### build

+This is a core module that does the main compilation of your C/C++ source files.
+It also links object files into the final output `.elf` and `.hex` files.

+### assembly

+This module basically runs the same commands as `build` but only until intermediate assembly `.asm` files are built.
+The intention is to allow inspection of compiled source files to check for low level issues.

 ## Conventions